 So...
 Which One Should You Use?

 Alright, decision time!
-Here's my honest advice based on years of experience with both:
+Here's my honest take based on real-world experience:

 Choose JSON When: